Icebreakers & Mixer Activities

 The Question Web

 You need to have a spool of string or wool for this game.
 Ask everyone to stand in a circle.
 Hold on to the end of the string and throw the ball/spool to one of them to catch.
 They then choose a question from 1-20 to answer (be sure to adapt the questions for your group).
 Holding the string they then throw it to another member of the group.
-Eventually this creates a web as well as learning some interesting things about each other!
-At the end of the game, comment that the web is unique and would look different one of the persons was absent.
+Eventually, this creates a web as well as learning some interesting things about each other!
+At the end of the game, discuss how the web is unique and would look different one of the persons was absent.
 Each person helps make the group unique!

 Announce, 'You've been exiled to a deserted island for a year.
 In addition to the essentials, you may take one piece of music, one book (which is not the Bible) and one luxury item you can carry with you i.e. not a boat to leave the island!
 What would you take and why?'
 Allow a few minutes for the young people to draw up their list of three items, before sharing their choices with the rest of the group.
 As with most icebreakers and relationship building activities, it's good for the group leaders to join in too!